rmadlal/speedrun-timer-android/app/src/main/assets/help.md

 The game screen features a list of categories and an info tab which shows leaderboard information from [speedrun.com](https://www.speedrun.com/) for this game.
 * Categories can be added using the add button at the bottom corner.
 A list of category suggestions according to [speedrun.com](https://www.speedrun.com/) will be shown under the text box (may take several seconds to show).
 * Long click (press and hold) on a category to edit its name, personal best time and/or run count, or delete it, using the icons in the top bar.
-* Clicking on a category will bring up a dialog from the bottom, which has two options: **Launch timer** and **View splits**.
+* Clicking on a category will bring up a dialog from the bottom, which has two options: **Launch timer** and **View & edit splits**.
 These are detailed below.

 ### <a name="splits" />Splits
-The splits (aka segments) for some category can be accessed via the **View splits** button mentioned above.
+The splits (aka segments) for some category can be accessed via the **View & edit splits** button mentioned above.
 You can add, rename, edit, and rearrange your splits.
 * Add a segment by clicking on the add button at the bottom corner.
 You will be asked to enter a name and you may also choose its position.
 * Long click (press and hold) on a segment to edit its PB time, best time, name and/or position, or delete it, using the icons in the top bar.
 Editing segment times changes the overall PB time and Sum of Bests accordingly.
+* You can import/export splits with splits.io, using the up and down icons in the top bar.
+	To download, you need the run ID (example: https://splits.io/2z69 - the ID here is 2z69).
+	When uploading, once the upload is finished, click **Claim** to open the splits.io link and claim the run there.

 ---